 Senior Operations & Business Manager

-Siti assists in developing and implementing a business plan for the new purposely designed CTC learning center, “The Regional Hub” and will manage and oversee the construction, start-up, and operations of the Hub with the objective to set it up as a financially self-sustainable facility.
+Siti assists in developing and implementing a business plan for the new purposely designed CTC learning center, the Center for Marine Conservation and will manage and oversee the construction, start-up, and operations of the center with the objective to set it up as a financially self-sustainable facility.
 She is also responsible with ensuring that the operations and governance of the CTC foundation are well-managed.
 She has over 20 years of

 experience in finance, accounting and commerce, holding various positions in multinational companies and organizations.
 Before joining CTC, she built a career as Senior Finance & Commercial Officer in the Energy Sector with Chevron Indonesia (Unocal legacy), Santos Ltd., and MB Century Drilling.
 At Century, she managed the financial side of the Southeast Asia and China business unit covering six countries as their Regional Financial Controller.
 She graduated from the State College of Accountancy, Jakarta and holds a Master of Business Administration from the Kelley School of Business, Indiana University at Bloomington, USA.

 Wati is the executive assistance to CTC Executive Director and she also supports the formalities and Human Resources functions of CTC - assisting Finance, Admin and HR Managment.
 She comes with 20+ years of admin and HR experience in the private sector, most recently at Sentosa Resorts Bali (PT.
 Carlton Crest Bali) as Executive Personal Assistant to the General Manager and the Resort Manager.
 Wati started her career